 If you are enrolled in the Commonwealth of Virginia (COV) Voluntary Group Long Term Care Insurance Program when you retire, you can continue your coverage by paying the premiums directly to Genworth Life, the insurer for the program.
 If you are not enrolled, you can apply as a retiree, provided you are under age 80.
 Your employer is not required to have elected the program.
 Medical underwriting (proof of good health) will be required.
 Visit www.genworth.com/cov for more information.

-See Chapter 8-Long-Term Care Programs for an overview of both programs.
+For an overview of the program, see also Chapter 5-Group Life and Long-Term Care Insurance Programs.